ngxs/store/docs/concepts/state.md

 }
 ```

-Notice I returned the dispatch function, this goes back to our example above with async operations
+Notice we returned the dispatch function, this goes back to our example above with async operations
 and the dispatcher subscribing to the result.
 It is not required though.